NathanGodey/AdvancedNLP/markdown/course5_inference.md

 ### Speculative decoding

-The main model just verifies that the distribution $q(x)$, computed by the assistant is not to far from the distribution $p(x)$ it computes within a forward pass.
+The main model just verifies that the distribution $q(x)$, computed by the assistant is not too far from the distribution $p(x)$ it computes within a forward pass.

 The expected number of tokens generated within one looop of speculative decoding can be theorithically formulated as: